Hibatullah Akhundzada: Early and personal life

-On 1 July 2022, he was said to have appeared at a major religious assembly in Kabul, delivering an hour-long speech broadcast by state radio.
-Over 3,000 clerics attended the three-day, men-only meeting, although no independent journalist was allowed to attend the gathering.

-Role in the Taliban
+Role in the Taliban (1994–2021)

 Early career

 He joined the Taliban in 1994, and became one of its early members.
 After they gained control of Farah Province in 1995, he was part of the vice and virtue police there.
 Later, he was the head of the Taliban's military court in eastern Nangarhar Province and then the deputy head of the Supreme Court.
 He later moved to Kandahar where he was an instructor at the Jihadi Madrasa, a seminary that Taliban founding leader Mohammed Omar looked after.

-After the Taliban government fell to the US-led invasion in 2001, Akhundzada became the head of the group's council of religious scholars.
-He was later appointed as Chief Justice of the Sharia Courts of the Islamic Emirate of Afghanistan and became an advisor to Mohammed Omar.
+After the Taliban government fell to the U.S.-led invasion in 2001, Akhundzada became the head of the group's council of religious scholars.
+He was later appointed as Chief Justice of the Sharia Courts of the Islamic Emirate of Afghanistan and became an advisor to Omar.
 Rather than a military commander, he has a reputation as a religious leader who was responsible for issuing most of the Taliban's fatwas and settling religious issues among members of the Taliban.
 Both Omar and Akhtar Mansour, his successor as supreme leader, consulted Akhundzada on matters of fatwa.
 Akhundzada was a senior member of the Taliban's Quetta Shura.

 He was appointed as one of two deputy leaders of the Taliban under Mansour in 2015.
 He was the most visible face of the Taliban's top leadership, as Mansour mostly stayed out of public view and did not openly attend meetings for security reasons, and the other deputy, Sirajuddin Haqqani, was mostly involved in military affairs.
 Akhundzada put in place a system under which a commission would be formed under the shadow governor in every province that could investigate abusive commanders or fighters, according to Abdul Bari, a commander in Helmand Province.

 Akhundzada was reportedly living in the Ghaus Abad area of Quetta in 2016 and leading up to ten madrassas in Balochistan.